How to Frame a Watercolor Painting — Archival Framing, Museum Glass & Acid-Free Matting (2026)

 Why I Sell Unframed

-The phrases to use: acid-free mat board, hinge mounting, UV conservation glass, archival backing.
+What I can do is give you the exact language to walk into any professional framing shop and ask for what the painting needs: acid-free mat board, hinge mounting, UV museum glass or conservation glass, archival backing board.
 If the framer knows what all of these mean without explanation, you are in the right place.

 ElementWhat to ask forWhat to avoid